umr-ds/resilient-edge-computing/README.md

 ### Tests

 Please make sure to write unit tests whenever feasible.
-Test are stores in the `tests` directory.
+Tests are stored in the `tests` directory.
 To run all tests, just run pytest in the project root:

 ```shell